 Regulations governing the Section 108 program may be found at 24 CFR 570, Subpart M, Loan Guarantees.

 Eligible applicants include the following public entities:

-- nonentitlement communities that are assisted in the submission of applications by States that administer the CDBG program; and
+- Nonentitlement communities that are assisted in the submission of applications by States that administer the CDBG program;

 Activities eligible for Section 108 financing include:

 - economic development activities eligible under CDBG;